Gareth Forwood

-Gareth L. John Forwood (14 October 1945 – 16 October 2007) was a British stage, film and television actor.

-Forwood was born to actors Glynis Johns and Anthony Forwood.
+Gareth Langton Johns Forwood (14 October 1945 – 16 October 2007) was a British actor.
+Forwood was the only child of actors Glynis Johns and Anthony Forwood.
 He made his screen debut in 1965 and went on to prosper as a character actor with over 40 credits in film, television and theatre.
 His career was marked with recurring roles in several large productions, particularly with the British public broadcast network ITV.
 In his later career, Forwood was typecast in several British television adaptations of classic novels.

 Early life and education

-Gareth Forwood was born on 14 October 1945 in Marylebone, London to British socialite actors Glynis Johns and Anthony Forwood, who became stars in the postwar era and divorced in 1948 when Forwood was three years old.
-The Forwood family were landed gentry; Forwood's patrilineal great-great-grandfather, Thomas Friend Brittain Peploe Forwood, resided in Thornton Manor in Cheshire and was the forefather of the Forwood Baronetcy.
-His matrilineal great-grandmother had inherited a production company from her father; on her side, Forwood became the fifth generation to act on stage.
+Forwood was born on 14 October 1945 in Marylebone, London to British actors Glynis Johns (1923–2024) and Anthony Forwood (1915–1988), who became stars in the postwar era and divorced in 1948 when Forwood was three years old.
+Forwood's great-great-grandfather, Thomas Friend Brittain Peploe Forwood, was the forefather of the Forwood Baronetcy.
+On his maternal grandmother's side, he became the fifth generation to act on stage.

-When his father moved in with actor Sir Dirk Bogarde, Forwood went with him, living at the centuries-old Beel House in Amersham parish and also with his mother, who lived primarily in Britain for the next two decades.
-Forwood attended Ludgrove Preparatory School in Wokingham, where he was in the same year as Charles Wellesley, 9th Duke of Wellington.
+Forwood lived with both his mother and father.
+His father lived with actor Sir Dirk Bogarde at Beel House, a Grade II* listed building in Amersham.
+He attended Ludgrove School in Wokingham.
 He was later enrolled at Stowe School in 1959, followed by Chilton Cantelo School, and Millfield School in Street.